detekt/detekt/docs/_posts/2019-08-04-calling-it-one-zero.md

 **~780k** downloads in the last **30 days** is a pretty high number ... three months ago it was like **500k**.
 One can clearly see when weekends are ;).

 This does however not mean "1 download = 1 user".
-There are like eight detekt modules each with a jar and pom which needs to be downloaded etc.
+There are like eight detekt modules each with a jar and pom which needs to be downloaded.
-Most of the downloads should be coming from CI though it is pretty hard to calculate the number of users detekt actually has.
+Most of the downloads should be coming from CI which makes it hard to calculate the number of users detekt actually has.

 ![numbers](/images/one-zero/4-bintray-percent.png)